KnudsenMorten/MicrosoftGraphPS/README.md

-## Installation / Automatic Update of MicrosoftGraphPS module from PSGallery
+## Pre-req Installation / Automatic Update of MicrosoftGraphPS module from PSGallery

 I have prepared a script for you shown below - or [you can download it here](https://raw.githubusercontent.com/KnudsenMorten/MicrosoftGraphPS/main/Install-Update-MicrosoftGraphPS.ps1).